 A majority of modern power distribution equipment utilized today displays power usage with a built-in meter.
 Equipment manufacturers must also display acceptable amps and voltage ranges on its faceplate.
 You can plug the values into the listed formula.
 Keep in mind that various rack deployments within data centers will have diverse power requirements based on the servers contained within.

 Whatever your electrical needs are, PowerWhips has a variety of data center cabling suitable for your data center.
 Whether you require underfloor or overhead cabling, our inventory selection of prefabricated power distribution assemblies is manufactured in accordance with the National Electrical Code.
 Contact us today with any questions about the right power cabling for your needs.
-Our team is here to help.
+Our team is here to help with all your data center power capacity planning needs.